hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

          key material will be set in the state as the new ledger id.
    3. In all other cases the existing active roster will remain the active roster.
+4. The application will provide the platform with the active roster to use.
 5. The platform will continue through its normal startup sequence.
-6. When the platform is (`ACTIVE`) and a candidate roster is set, the platform will start or continue the TSS bootstrap process to key the candidate roster.

 Note: If this is release N, then if all goes well and the candidate roster is successfully keyed, the next software upgrade (release N+1) is when the network will receive its ledger id.
+Release N+2 should carry forward the ledger id into the next roster automatically.
 No additional code deployment is required to make this happen.

 ##### The Cleanup Release